bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 ### Pipeline (single images)

 The pipeline for lane detection and marking can be found in section "Lane Finding Pipeline".
-The steps in the pipeline are discussed below.
+The steps in the pipeline are discussed below, and include the following for advanced lane line dectection:

+* Undistort image
+* Get a region-of-interest
+* Create a binary image from HSL colorspace
+* Warp binay image
+* Find lane lines by fitting polynomial to warped image
+* Calculate radius of the curve
+* Color the lane between the lane lines
+* Warp image back to original perspective
+* Write radius of the curve in text on image

 #### 1. Provide an example of a distortion-corrected image.